-- Bigger on the Inside: The maze fits entirely within Dave and Annie's living room in their apartment, but on the inside, it is an enormous labyrinth, complete with its own minotaur.
+- Bigger on the Inside: The maze fits entirely within Dave and Annie's living room in their apartment, but on the inside, it is an enormous labyrinth.

 - Bloodless Carnage: Several characters get dismembered or impaled while inside the maze, but not a drop of blood is actually shed since apparently everyone's insides have been converted to cardboard.

 - Cannot Keep a Secret: Despite Dave repeatedly asking Gordon to not tell anyone that he is lost in the maze, Gordon not only calls all of their other friends but also tells random people on the street.